fhgomes/fhgomes/README.md

 ### Hi there 👋

+- 🔭 I’m currently working in PagSeguro company ...
+- 🌱 I’m currently learning Kotlin and Kubernets
+- 👯 I’m looking to collaborate on cool projects
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about Java and Spring or Soft Programming Skills
+- 📫 How to reach me: fernandogomes_ti@hotmail.com
+- 😄 Pronouns: ...
+- ⚡ Fun fact: I'm the fastest runner developer alive

 <!--
 **fhgomes/fhgomes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.